 Fearon, David Jr., Betsy Gunia, Sherry Lake, Barbara E. Pralle, and Andrew L. Sallans.
 Research Data Management Services.
 SPEC Kit 334.
 Washington, DC: Association of Research Libraries, July 2013.

 Dr. Joseph Plaster is Curator in Public Humanities and Director of the Winston Tabb Special Collections Research Center for the Sheridan Libraries & University Museums.
-In this capacity, he cultivates an exchange of knowledge between the university and greater Baltimore community through participatory action research, oral history initiatives, performance, and courses taught through the Program in Museums and Society.
+In this capacity, he cultivates an exchange of knowledge between the university and greater Baltimore region through participatory action research, oral history initiatives, performances, and courses taught through the Program in Museums and Society and the Program for the Study of Women, Gender, and Sexuality.
 His research and teaching combine archival, oral history, and public humanities methods to examine the world-making practices of marginalized publics in the United States, with a focus on intersections of gender, sexuality, and race.

-His current book project, Kids on the Street (forthcoming, Duke University Press), combines archival, ethnographic, and oral history research to explore the informal support networks that enabled queer street kids to survive in vice districts across the United States, and in San Francisco’ Tenderloin in particular, over the last century.
-His research has appeared in a range of scholarly venues, including The Public Historian, Radical History Review, The Abusable Past, and Kalfou: A Journal of Comparative and Relational Ethnic Studies, and has been supported by grants from the National Endowment for the Humanities, the Mellon Foundation, and fellowships at The New York Public Library and The Graduate Center of the City University of New York.
+Plaster is the author of Kids on the Street: Queer Kinship and Religion in San Francisco’s Tenderloin (Feb.
+2023, Duke University Press).
+Kids on the Street combines archival, ethnographic, and oral history research to explore the informal support networks that enabled abandoned and runaway queer youth to survive in tenderloin districts across the United States, and in San Francisco’s Tenderloin in particular.
+By highlighting a politics where the marginal position of street kids is the basis for a moral economy of reciprocity, he excavates a history of queer life that has been overshadowed by major narratives of gay progress and pride.
+His research has appeared in a range of scholarly venues, including The Public Historian, Radical History Review, The Abusable Past, Kalfou: A Journal of Comparative and Relational Ethnic Studies, and GLQ, and has been supported by grants from the National Endowment for the Humanities, the Andrew W. Mellon Foundation, the New York Public Library, and The Graduate Center of the City University of New York.

 - Yale University, PhD in American Studies, May 2018